Occupational Safety at UW Oshkosh

 - Try to maintain a neutral hand or arm position while doing any task.

-- Report to your supervisor any situations that may cause a repeated strain or stress to your body.
+- Report to your supervisor any situations that may cause a repetitive strain or stress to your body.

 - Avoid situations that may create strains or muscle pulls due to force or position required to complete the task.